 Why This Group Made our List: The ISPE is a large industry body for engineers.
 The strict rules and moderation mean that this group is keen on keeping spam posting to a minimum, leaving the focus on relevant and informative discussion.

 Group Description (as written by them): Quality assurance, or QA for short, refers to planned and systematic processes that provide confidence in a product’s or service’s effectiveness.
 This group is dedicated to pharma QA and its relevant discussions.

 We also provide insight on jobs & recruitment within the pharmaceutical industry.

-Why This Group Made our List: A great example of a specialised, niche group.
+Why This Group Made our List: A great example of a specialized, niche group.
 If this is already your area, you should definitely be getting involved.
-If it’s an area you’re looking to increase you knowledge of, this is a great place to start.
+If it’s an area you’re looking to increase your knowledge of, this is a great place to start.

 Number of Members: 60,000+ members